anorangesky/katacoda-scenarios/jest-tutorial/step1.md

 7. Now, lets explore the dummy project.
 - App.js `app.js`{{open}}
 - Index.js `index.js`{{open}}
-- The files containing react components.
-8. React components are testable with component test and this is where Jest comes in.
+- #TODO Explain the files containing react components.
+React components are testable with component test and this is where Jest comes in.

 Let's continue to deep into Jest testing framework